jed/authom/README.md

 Extending Authome
 -----------------

 To add an authentication service provider, add a javascript file for the service at the path `/lib/services/<service-name>.js`.
-This file should `module.export` an EventEmitter that listens for `request` events, and emits `auth` and `error` events to itself.
+This file should `module.exports` a constructor that returns an EventEmitter that listens for `request` events, and emits `auth` and `error` events to itself.

 ```javascript
 var EventEmitter = require("events").EventEmitter